Valks-Bots/partner-bot/.github/README.md

 A: Edit the `ownerID` config value in `src/config.js` with your user ID.

 Q: Every time I restart the bot, all the information I had setup has been wiped?
-A: If you're using Heroku, Glitch or any other "free" online hosting service then it's highly likely that the service is deleting the database everytime you restart the bot or if at best deleting it every 12 or 24 hours.
+A: If you are using Heroku, Glitch or any other "free" online hosting service then it is highly likely that the service is deleting the bots database every 12 to 24 hours.
 If you host the bot on your local machine, you will not run into this problem.

 [quality]: https://sonarcloud.io/api/project_badges/measure?project=valkyrienyanko_partner-bot&metric=alert_status
 [quality-url]: https://sonarcloud.io/dashboard?id=valkyrienyanko_partner-bot